rachitkakkar/RachitCaster/README.md

 # RachitCaster
 A retro-style raycaster written using HTMl 5 Canvas and pure Javascript. <!--Features textures, sprites, a mini-map, map editor, and more!-->
 Features textures, a mini-map, procedural/maze generation, and more!
+Originally there were fly and ceiling textures, but they had too major of a performance impact!

 # Credits
 Much of the work here is inspired by Lode Vandevenne's excellent tutorials on raycasting.